Lexus RX: 2006–2008

 In 2006 for the 2007 model year, the RX received a mid-cycle refresh consisting of a new 3.5-liter 2GR-FE V6 replacing the 3.3-liter 3MZ-FE V6 engine on non-hybrid models, updating the vehicle's name from RX 330 to RX 350, with new model codes GSU30 and GSU35.
 The RX 350 also featured an updated, Lexus Generation V DVD navigation system with improved graphics, voice controlled destination inputs, and a new feature called "bread crumbs."
 Bread crumbs will enable drivers to retrace their steps.
 The new navigation system also featured voice dial systems and the ability to enter destinations by voice address while driving.

 In 2007 for the 2008 model year, the RX received a revised grille, chrome door handles, available new seven-spoke 18-inch alloy wheels with a liquid graphite finish, and Brandy Wine Mica or Desert Sage Metallic were new exterior choices.
-Black Bird's Eye Maple wood with gray interior was a new interior option for that year.
+Black Bird's Eye Maple wood with grey interior was a new interior option for that year.

 In February 2008 for the 2009 model year, Lexus added a new Pebble Beach Edition, limited to 6000 units, with a base MSRP of US$41,580 – US$42,980.
 These limited production models have "Pebble Beach" badges on front fenders and embroidered front floor mats, were available in Black Onyx and Truffle Mica color, and came equipped with limited-edition 18-inch alloy wheels, a color-keyed rear spoiler, and a chrome-finished grille.
 Buyers also received a choice of custom amenities designed to complement the Pebble Beach lifestyle.
 RX 350, RX 400h, and Harrier 350G's Production ended in December 2008.
 Harrier 240G and Harrier Hybrid's production ended in July 2013 and replaced by Toyota Harrier (XU60) in November 2013.

 The RX 330 was named most appealing luxury SUV by J.D.
 Power and Associates in 2004.
 It was also the Best Overall Value in the SUV market over US$30,000 in 2003, 2004, and 2005 according to Intellichoice.
 The Lexus RX 400h was one of only four SUVs to achieve recognition on J.D.
 Power and Associates' 2006 Automotive Environmental Index of the top 30 most environmentally friendly vehicles.
 J.D.
 Power also awarded the RX 400h the top spot for entry-luxury SUVs in its 2005 Automotive Performance, Execution and Layout Study on owners' attitudes towards new vehicle designs.
 At the 2005 GreenFleet Awards in the United Kingdom, recognizing environmentally friendly transportation, Lexus was recognized for introducing the RX 400h with the 4x4 Manufacturer of the Year title.
 The RX 400h was named SUV of Texas at the 2005 Texas Truck Rodeo awards, and was awarded recognition as a CNET editor's choice vehicle in 2005.